LERCAutomation/DataBuffer-UserGuide/execute/execute.rst

 Running the tool
 ****************

-As discussed in the :doc:`Setting up the tool <../setup/setup>` section, the Data Buffer tool is operated from a MapInfo workspace within which the GIS layers required to run the tool are already loaded.
+As discussed in the :doc:`Setting up the tool <../setup/setup>` section, the Data Buffer tool is operated from a MapInfo workspace or ArcGIS document within which the GIS layers required to run the tool are already loaded.
 It also relies on the configuration document for setting up the tool.
 Therefore, before running the tool, ensure the following conditions are met:

-- A MapInfo document has been created which contains any MapInfo GIS layers that may be included in the process.
+- A MapInfo or ArcGIS document has been created which contains any GIS layers that may be included in the process.
 - The XML configuration document has been set up correctly, both for general settings and for each individual layer that can be used for input.
-It is also named correctly and in the same directory as the tool MapBasic application (.MBX).
+It is also named correctly.
+If the tool is run from MapInfo the XML file must be in the same directory as the tool MapBasic application (.MBX).
-- The Data Buffer tool has been installed and is loaded in MapInfo using the MapInfo Tool Manager.
+- The Data Buffer tool has been installed and is loaded in the GIS software.

 .. seealso::
 	Please refer to the :doc:`setup <../setup/setup>` section for further information about any of these requirements.